diegslva/beautiful-jekyll/_posts/2017-05-03-your-filename.md

 published: true
 title: 'Deep Learning with Pytorch, a Simple Classifier'
 image: /img/post_image_2.jpg
-subtitle: A simple but not trivial classifier with Pytorch
+subtitle: A Simple but not trivial Classifier with Pytorch
 ---
-## Simple Classifier using Pytorch

 **Pytorch** it's for me a great framework in this days.
 A great comunity that help you if you need any time and with fast aswers for you.
 BTW, check out here [https://discuss.pytorch.org/latest](https://discuss.pytorch.org/latest) if you start with pytorch or even if you have a lot of problem with your beloved tensors!